-Over the past few years, there’s been a lot of attention drawn to Myanmar and the growing desire for the frontier market to open up both politically and economically.
+Over the past few years, there’s been a lot of attention drawn to Myanmar and the growing need for the frontier market to open up.
 Multinational corporations, including Coca-Cola, Canon, Samsung, Mastercard and many others, have rushed to profit from what is called “Asia’s Last Frontier”.

-However, there is a nearby emerging market that arguably has even greater potential but much less of the hype: Cambodia.
+But there’s a nearby frontier market which has even more potential and less of the hype: Cambodia.

 The two countries share a similar history.
-In March of 2012, one year after the military junta in Myanmar was dissolved, a draft for a law enabling foreign investment emerged.
-The Asian Development Bank engaged Myanmar later that year to finance infrastructure and development projects.
+In 2012, one year after Myanmar’s military junta was dissolved, a draft foreign investment law emerged.
+The Asian Development Bank then engaged Myanmar to fund infrastructure projects.

 Cambodia’s turning point was about 15 years earlier.
 In 1995, one year before a mass defection from the Khmer Rouge, Cambodia’s first democratically elected government began a transition from a planned economy to its current market based economy.

-Both countries can certainly qualify as a frontier market.
+Both nations certainly qualify as a frontier market.
 Myanmar’s GDP per capita (PPP) is $1,740 which at the time of writing this, is the second lowest in the world outside of Africa.
 Cambodia’s is slightly higher at $2,576.